project-repo/cagebreak/README.md

   * Add or modify features, which the authors find convenient or important.
   * Improve the [OpenSSF Best Practices Badge Program](https://bestpractices.coreinfrastructure.org/en) level

+## Governance

+Cagebreak is managed by project-repo.

+Project-repo is a pseudonym of at least two individuals acting as benevolent dictators for the project by the others mutual consent.

+The individuals comprising project-repo are not otherwise associated by payment from any organisation or grant.

+For all intents and purposes consider project-repo as a single benevolent dictator for life that happens to occupy at least two brains.

+### Roles

+There are members of project-repo and those who are not.

+There are no specific roles forced unto anyone.

+### Bus Factor

+The Bus Factor is a measure of how many people have to be incapacitated for a project to be unable to continue.

+The current bus factor for Cagebreak is: 1

+Project-repo could still react to issues (even confidential e-mails) and fix easier issues if any one individual were incapacitated.

+However, not all aspects of the code or release engineering are fully resilient to the loss of any one individual.

+We strive to improve the Bus Factor to at least two in all aspects of Cagebreak.

+### Governance Issues

+Anyone can use the information in [SECURITY.md](SECURITY.md) to contact the members of project-repo to bring governance issues to their attention.

 ## Compatibility & Development Distribution